-The meeting points of the walking tours in Rome are usually located in the city centre.
+The meeting points for walking tours in Rome are usually central locations.
 Triton Fountain, Piazza Trilussa in Trastevere, Piazza del Popolo, Piazza de Campo de Fiori, Via Labicana...
-I recommend that you take the metro to a stop nearby and then walk to the meeting point (you can ask your guide for some references to get there when booking the tour).
+I recommend that you take the metro to a central stop and then walk to the meeting point (you can ask your guide for a reference point to locate it when booking the tour).

-Normally you will be able to choose between several schedules available when taking a tour of Rome.
-As for the days of the week, there are usually tours every day, but let me remind you that on Mondays most of the museums in Rome are closed, so visitors may take the opportunity to sightsee in the center.
-As it is the case of any big city, weekends and holidays also tend to be more crowded in the tourist areas.
+Normally you will be able to choose from several timetables available when taking the tour of Rome.
+As for the days of the week, there are usually tours every day, but we remind you that on Mondays most of Rome's museums are closed, so visitors may take the opportunity to do some sightseeing in the center.
+As in any large city, weekends and holidays also tend to be more crowded in the tourist areas.

 Duration of tours

 Bring water and snacks.
-The longer tours usually have a 15-minute stop in the middle of the tour.
+The longer tours usually have a 15 minute mid tour stop.
 Depending on where you end the tour, your guide will probably recommend places to have lunch or dinner away from the general hustle and bustle of the city.

 Tours with children

-If it is not a very long tour, the children will be able to handle it because they are outdoors and can run around and play (not like in a museum, where they have to stand still and be quiet) while the guide shows them the sights.
-The distances covered on most tours (especially those in the city center) are quite manageable, but be aware that at most stops there won't be a place to sit down.
+If it is not a very long tour, children will be able to handle it because they are outdoors and can run and play (it is not like a museum where they have to stay still) while the guide shows them the places of interest.
+The distances covered on most tours (especially those in the city center) are quite manageable, but keep in mind that at most stops there will not be room to sit down.

 Ana's Traveller Tip

-If you get the chance to choose a specific date for your guided tour, avoid weekends and holidays, as this is when there are usually the most tourists in the center of Rome.
+If you can choose a date for your guided tour, avoid weekends and holidays, as this is when there are usually the most tourists in the center of Rome.

-11. Tips for travelers interested in the tour of Rome
+Tips for travelers interested in taking a tour in Rome

-Locating the meeting point, choosing schedules, and preparing your backpack is important, but there are other details you'll want to know before taking a tour of Rome.
+Locating the meeting point, choosing schedules and packing your backpack is important, but there are other details you'll want to know before taking a tour of Rome.
 Here are my top tips:

-If you are interested in tours of Rome you will also be interested in
+If you are interested in Rome tours you will also be interested in

-If you are one of those who enjoy the stories, details, and anecdotes behind the main monuments, you cannot leave Rome without taking the two most important guided tours: the Colosseum and the Vatican tours.
-Both places are wonderful to walk around and take a thousand pictures, but you don't fully understand the importance of them until you take a guided tour.
-Here are the guides I have written about St Peter's Basilica Tickets and Colosseum Tours in case you are interested in getting organized for a guided tour.
+If you are one of those who enjoy the stories, details and anecdotes behind the main monuments, you can not leave Rome without taking the two most important guided tours: the Colosseum and the Vatican.
+Both places are wonderful to walk around and take a thousand pictures, but you don't fully understand them until you take a guided tour.
+Here are the guides I have written about The best guided tours of the Vatican ⛪ y Rome Colosseum Tours in case you are interested in organizing your own guided tour.